morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 Fruit fruit = supplierOfFruitCovariant.get();
 {% endhighlight %}

-In the code above it is always safe for the client to call supplierOfFruitCovariant.
-The return type in this case is Fruit which we have declared covariant as instructed by Liskov.
+In the code above it is always safe for the client to call `supplierOfFruitCovariant`.
+The return type in this case is `Fruit` which we have declared covariant as instructed by Liskov.

 And why is it safe?
-It is safe since the client expects that a Fruit is returned by supplierOfFruitCovariant, in the reality the client gets an Apple, but that doesn't matter since an Apple is a subtype of Fruit and hence safe to use for the client.
+It is safe since the client expects that a `Fruit` is returned by supplierOfFruitCovariant.
+In the reality the client gets an `Apple`, but that doesn't matter since an `Apple` is a subtype of `Fruit` and hence safe to use for the client.

 The same goes for our covariant list of fruit: